 Potholes are one sign of spring that no cyclist welcomes.
 They loom large around this time of year, too, as early thaws reveal the true extent of winter’s damage to streets and highways.
 But not all potholes require immediate evasive action.
 In fact, some are part of the scenery—though paddlers are more likely to see them than cyclists.
 I’m thinking of the potholes scoured in river rock, of course.
 These hold a special place in my memory, since several of my earliest independent forays took me to the cliffs along the river on which my grandfather’s camp stood.
 And those cliffs were studded with potholes.
 I can still remember my puzzlement at finding water and pebbles—not to mention the occasional trout—in sculpted hollows many feet above the river’s surface.
 The mystery was only resolved when I realized that summer storms had raised the river to flood stage only days before.
 It was a eureka moment of sorts, and it helped awaken my interest in the science of geology.

-Anyway, many years later, my childhood memories gave rise to an article for Paddling.net (“Between a Rock and a Hard Place: The Ins and Outs of Potholes“).
+Anyway, many years later, my childhood memories gave rise to an article for Paddling.net.
 That article, in turn, elicited a pleasant note from a Texas teacher who’d used it when introducing the subject to her sixth grade class.
 As delighted as I was that my scribblings had found such happy employment, however, I wasn’t blind to the article’s shortcomings, the most glaring of which was the lack of good illustrative photos.
 The explanation for this lapse is simple: I wrote the column before I’d acquired a digital camera.

 Now I’m going to put matters right.
 And I hope it won’t come too late for the students at Galena Park Independent School District in Houston.
 The photos below illustrate three stages in the process of pothole formation, beginning with these nascent potholes, little more than shallow depressions in The River’s bedrock: